LequimeLab/detectADAM/README.md

 # Update config file (if required)
 nano config.yaml
-##config file is in this format, please enter necessary paths
+##config file is in the below format, please enter necessary paths
 accession_file: /pathway/to/accession/txt/file ##REQUIRED
 diamond_db: /pathway/to/diamond/database ##REQUIRED
 eves: "/pathway/to/eve/file" # file of all EVEs that should be masked from references